-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-Stock futures signalled a mixed open on North American markets on Monday as investors turned their attention to central bank news and earnings.
-On Wall Street, futures pointed higher ahead of the open as renewed confidence in the U.S. economy helps underpin sentiment.
-On Bay Street, futures were lower early on, pressured by a decline in oil prices.
 Central banks will be at the forefront later in the week.
 The Bank of Canada makes its latest interest rate announcement on Wednesday and is widely expected to hike rates for the first time in about seven years.
 The same day, U.S. Federal Reserve chair Janet Yellen begins two-days of testimony in Washington.

 U.S. banks also start reporting second-quarter results later in the week.
 JPMorgan Chase, Wells Fargo and Citigroup all posed results before the start of trading Friday.